MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Context.md

 Sets the font map to be searched when fonts are looked-up in this context.

-This is only for internal use by Pango backends, a `PangoContext` obtained via one of the recommended methods should already have a suitable font map.
+This is only for internal use by Pango backends, a **Gnome::Pango::Context** obtained via one of the recommended methods should already have a suitable font map.

     method set-font-map ( N-Object() $font-map )

-  * $font-map; the `PangoFontMap` to set..
+  * $font-map; the *PangoFontMap* to set..

 set-gravity-hint
 ----------------

 Sets the gravity hint for the context.

-The gravity hint is used in laying vertical text out, and is only relevant if gravity of the context as returned by [method `$Pango`.Context.get_gravity] is set to %PANGO_GRAVITY_EAST or %PANGO_GRAVITY_WEST.
+The gravity hint is used in laying vertical text out, and is only relevant if gravity of the context as returned by `.get-gravity()` is set to %PANGO_GRAVITY_EAST or %PANGO_GRAVITY_WEST.

     method set-gravity-hint ( PangoGravityHint $hint )